mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 ---
-title: 'Guidance for establishing official Mautic groups and events'
+title: 'Mautic Groups and Events'
 ---

+# Guidance for establishing official Mautic groups and events

 The Community Team agreed on 12th December 2019 the following guidelines for establishing official Mautic groups within the Community.